shubham9411/shubhampandey.in/src/pages/posts/2020-10-03-google-font-and-image-perf/index.md

   - webP
 ---

 I have recently revamped this blog.
-I was using hugo earlier it is also a good framework for the blog but seeing all those "I'm using gatsby" tweets i also wanted to learn it and change my site too.
-Earlier I used a default theme available in gatsby theme store and started moving my content to it but i never succeded fully.
-After thinking and procrastinating on this for long finally I did it last saturday(26 sep).
+I was using Hugo earlier it is also a good framework for the blog but seeing all those "I'm using gatsby" tweets I also wanted to learn it and change my site too.
+Earlier I used a default theme available in gatsby theme store and started moving my content to it but I never succeded fully.
+After thinking and procrastinating on this for long finally I did it last Saturday(26 Sep).

-Did I really designed this theme the answer is NO. I have customised the theme used by [Sophia Li][4] which is a varient of [tania.dev's][5] site.
+I have customised the theme used by [Sophia Li][4] which is a variant of [tania.dev's][5] site.
 My gratitude to them for creating the theme and letting it used by anyone on the internet free of cost.
-I have also added some new flaors to it and will customize more in future.
+I have also added some new flavours to it and will customize more in future.

 Some changes I did today are related with some google perf issues.
 Last week my agenda was to push my blog to production as fast as I could, so I overlooked some aspects of performance which I am fixing this week.